Global Professorships Programme 2021 guidance notes

 When completing your application on the British Academy Flexi-Grant® GMS, it is recommended that you take particular note of the following points:

-• Submission of application: You will not be able to submit your application until you have completed each section in full.
+- Submission of application: You will not be able to submit your application until you have completed each section in full.
 You should submit your application for approval by a designated approver at your host organisation at least 5 working days before the closing date to allow for your host organisation’s administrative procedures.
-Please note that the institutional approver is NOT either your referee or your Head of Department – the institutional approver is a person within the UK host organisation who has authority for approving all applications submitted to the British Academy.
-We strongly advise that you submit your application as early as possible to allow enough time for your nominated referee to provide their reference, for your host UK institution PVC or Head of Faculty/Department/Institute to provide their statement of support in the system, and to allow your host UK institution enough time to approve your application.
-Please be aware that both your PVC/Head of Department/Faculty/Institute and your nominated referee will need to mark their sections as ‘complete’ before you will be able to submit your completed application form.
+Please note that the institutional approver is NOT your Head of Department – the institutional approver is a person within the UK host organisation who has authority for approving all applications submitted to the British Academy.
+We strongly advise that you submit your application as early as possible to allow enough time for your host UK institution PVC or Head of Faculty/Department/Institute to provide their statement of support in the system, and to allow your host UK institution enough time to approve your application.
+Please be aware that your PVC/Head of Department/Faculty/Institute will need to mark their sections as ‘complete’ before you will be able to submit your completed application form.

-PLEASE NOTE THAT IT IS ESSENTIAL THAT YOU CREATE A PDF OF YOUR COMPLETED APPLICATION (by clicking ‘Print Application’), AND CHECK IT THOROUGHLY, INCLUDING EMAIL ADDRESSES AND UPLOADED PDF FILES, BEFORE SUBMITTING IT FOR APPROVAL BY YOUR UK HOST ORGANISATION.
+PLEASE NOTE THAT IT IS ESSENTIAL THAT YOU CREATE A PDF OF YOUR COMPLETED APPLICATION (by clicking ‘Print Application’), AND CHECK IT THOROUGHLY, INCLUDING EMAIL ADDRESSES, BEFORE SUBMITTING IT FOR APPROVAL BY YOUR UK HOST ORGANISATION.
 IT MAY NOT BE POSSIBLE TO RECTIFY MISTAKES IN TIME FOR THE DEADLINE.

 All FIELDS MARKED WITH AN ASTERISK* ARE MANDATORY.